 It’s not a huge hassle to drive to the local grocery store and buy your produce—but isn’t it better and healthier to grow your own?

 But what about Matcha?
-Is this delicious green tea something you can and should grow on your own?
+Is this green tea something you can and should grow on your own?

 To grow your own Matcha plant, here are the steps to follow:

 Step 1: Choose where to plant your Matcha plant.
 Keep in mind the plant will mature to around 5 feet in diameter and your plant needs to be at minimum 12 feet away from other plants.
 You also need to choose a shaded area, as lots of sunlight is bad for Matcha plants.
 If you don’t have a completely shaded area, you can shade your plant with vinyl sheets or bamboo mats.
 Also, choose an area that has good soil.
-Matcha requires soil that drains well, but also retains water.
+Matcha requires rich soil that drains well, but also retains a decent amount of water.

 Step 2: Now it’s time to dig a hole to place your plant in.
 Make sure your hole is at least three times as wide and deep as your Matcha container.